Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 <BR>`
     km200:PrivKey=0000FFFFEEEEDDDDCCCCBBBBAAAA999988887777666655554444333322221111
 `

+You could generate this key here f.e. https://ssl-account.com/km200.andreashahn.info/ Geräte-Passwort = gateway password
+Benutzer-Passwort = user password (the one you set the first time you connected with the EasyControl App to the box)

 2.  --OR-- the binding is creating the key from the md5salt, the device and the private password.
 Here are all three required:
 <BR>`